Murders of Joel and Lisa Guy

 On November 26, 2016, 61-year-old Joel Guy Sr. and 55-year-old Lisa Guy were murdered and dismembered by their son, 28-year-old Joel Michael Guy Jr., in Knoxville, Tennessee, United States.
 Guy Jr. stabbed his father at least 42 times; his mother at least 31 times.
-He was convicted of both murders in October 2020 and received a sentence of life imprisonment.
+He was convicted of both murders in October 2020 and received 2 consecutive Life sentences plus 4 years imprisonment, with a total non-parole period of 106 years.

 Guy Jr.'s parents were soon to retire and would stop providing money to their son; he was to receive a $500,000 life insurance policy if both were dead or missing.
 The murder involved an elaborate plot to stab both parents, dismember and dissolve their remains, clean and burn down some of the house, as well as frame the father for the crime.
 Guy Jr. was injured during the stabbing and left the partially dissolved remains in the house when he left to dress his wounds.
 Before he returned, police discovered the bloody scene upon performing a welfare check by a coworker that had called after noticing Lisa was missing.
 They also discovered a backpack containing a notebook detailing the plan; plastic bins with both parents' torsos and dismembered limbs dissolving in an acid-based solution of corrosive chemicals described by prosecutors as a "diabolical stew of human remains"; the father's severed hands on the floor, and the mother's head in a pot on the stove which had been boiling for over a day at the time of discovery.